 In a perfect world, we wouldn’t need to push for equality.
 But our insight shows that we live in a world where barriers – both perceived and real – prevent people from all backgrounds joining the industry.

 What we’re doing

 We’re also nurturing close relationships with organisations that have an emphatic grasp of the groups they represent.
-For instance, only this year we’ve strengthened our ties with Stonewall to tackle the unique challenges of LGBTQ+ sports participation.
+For instance, in 2017 we strengthened our ties with Stonewall to tackle the unique challenges of LGBT+ sports participation.

-The list doesn’t stop there – and you can look inside the code and our own action plan to see a full list of the actions we’re taking to further equality in the workplace.
-For example, we have four women on our 11-strong board – exceeding the 30% gender target by 6%.
+The list doesn’t stop there – and you can look inside the Code for Sports Governance and our own action plan to see a full list of the actions we’re taking to further equality in the workplace.
+For example, we have five women on our 10-strong board – exceeding the 30% gender target by 6%.
+At present we have an equal number of men and women on the Board and 30% BAME.
 We will work hard to ensure that we achieve gender parity in the future.
-And we’re strongly committed to achieving greater diversity overall, including people from black, Asian, minority ethnic and those with a disability.
+And we’re strongly committed to achieving greater diversity overall, including people from black, Asian and minority ethnic backgrounds and those with a disability.

 But we can’t do this alone.
 Each body needs to take responsibility for achieving a more representative workforce.
 Every partner should commit to making a difference.
 That means taking an honest look at your own diversity statistics.
 Where are the inequalities greatest – and why?
 Are there issues specific to you, your sport or audience group that throws up challenges?
 You are unique, and your approach to tackling inequality needs to be based on the characteristics of your organisation.